Migrant nail salon workers in the United States: Income and wage theft

+Additionally, according to the 2018 UCLA Labor Center Study, an estimated 78% of nail salon employees are considered low-wage workers.
+The industry sector has immigrants or refugee women.
+A lot of nail salons are "mom-and-pop" structures with few employees.

 Another way that immigrant women in nail salons bring in money is by participate in rotating credit associations, or kyes.
 RCAs are specific to the nail salon workers who are Korean.
 These workers create and maintain kyes for a number of reasons, but the biggest incentive to join is the sense of community, support, and trust established amongst co-ethnic women workers.
 Immigrating to the U.S. can be incredibly difficult, and being a part of a RCA helps these nail salon workers feel connected to home and more grounded in the U.S. There is, of course financial incentive to joining.
 The money members receive go into a number of things: college tuition for their children, capital for their own nail salons, rent, vacations, or savings in case of emergencies.
 It is also a way for undocumented immigrants to use a more informal system of saving, as creating financial accounts through official institutions is difficult.